 - 1 lemon, juiced

-- Prepare the Sumac Chicken.
-Heat medium-sized frying pan on medium-heat.
+- Prepare the chickpeas.
+Heat a medium-sized frying pan on medium heat.
 Add the ghee, olive oil and onions to the frying pan.
-Saute until the onion start to become transparent.
-Add the chickpea and saute a 5 minutes to crisp them up a bit.
-Add the chicken, and garlic.
-Saute for 2-4 minutes chicken should be white. and cover.
-Allow to cook for about 10 minutes.
-The juices from the breast should release.
+Saute until the onion starts to become transparent.
+Add the chickpea and saute for 5 minutes to crisp them up a bit.

-- Meanwhile.
-While your chicken is cooking it’s time to prepare the yogurt sauce.
-In a small bowl mix everthing together.
-Some people like the sauce thin and some like it thick, feel free to add a bit of water if you want thinner sauce.
-I like my yogurt sauce thick, I find the pita chip stay crispy longer.
+- Prepare yogurt sauce.
+It’s best to prepare the yogurt sauce while the chicken is cooking.
+In a small bowl, combine tahini, lemon, yogurt and garlic.
+Mix well.
+Some people like the sauce thin, and some like it thick.
+Feel free to add a bit of water if you want a thinner sauce.
+I like my yogurt sauce thick; I find the pita chips tend to stay crispy longer.

 How to layer:

-- To make pita chips: Heat oven 350°.
-Rip or cut someold pita bread into small squares, drizzle some olive oil on the bread and message the oil on to the bread.
+To make pita chips: Heat oven to 350°.
+Rip or cut some old pita bread into small squares, drizzle some olive oil on the bread and massage the oil onto the bread.
 Bake for 15 minutes or until the bread is completely dried out.
 (It’s ok to use fresh bread if that’s what you have.)

-- Pinenuts: I like to fry my nuts in ghee until golden then top the yougurt with both ghee and pinenuts.
+Pinenuts: I like to fry my nuts in ghee until golden then top the yogurt sauce with both ghee and pinenuts.